 The mobile usability of a website is one of the most critical issues that can adversely affect search engine ranking and search visibility of a website.
 Google declares that the mobile-friendliness of a site is an important ranking factor and a part of its core search algorithm.
 Since most of the website users come from mobile devices, your site should compile with the mobile user experience policies of Google and other search engines.
-Whenever you get an email (as follows) that ‘new issues type mobile usability detected’ in your site, you should take immediate action.
+Whenever you get an email that reads ‘new issues type mobile usability detected’ in your site, you should take immediate action.

-Let me tell in details how to fix the mobile usability issues for Google oer other search engines.
+Let me tell in detail how to fix the mobile usability issues of your website for Google or other search engines.

 Step 1: Check for the Errors in Detail

 To find the issue details, either click on the button ‘Fix Mobile Usability Issues’ at the bottom of the email or directly visit your Google Search Console account.
-Click on the ‘Mobile Usability’ tab under ‘Enhancement’ group on the tab bar at the left side of the screen.
+Click on the ‘Mobile Usability’ tab under the ‘Enhancement’ group on the tab bar on the left side of the screen.
 You can find the error notice at the top left of the mid-screen and details of error types and counts at the bottom as follow:

 There can be a maximum of six types of errors as follow: